michaelluo98/ballercaller/README.md

 **Chat Client**:
  Open up two instances of the application in separate tabs and log in with the credentials given above. <br>
 **Creating a Game**: In the search form on the bottom right, try to search for a game that doesn't exist,  then you will prompted to create your own game.

+## Issues
+1. Need to fix styling for the 100% zoom, currently styled for 110% zoom.
+2. Testing.
+3. Add redirect when user clicks on maps icon, calendar date, message icon.
+4. Optimize rendering of user prefernces